benwainwright/liam-bootcamp/docs/homework-problems.md

-# Homework
+# Summer Homework Problems

-* Due: 5pm - 4th of July 2019

-## Summary

 In preparation for this week I set up the codebase for you to solve problems in.
-Over the summer I'm going to be giving you problems to solve and I've provided the first one below.
-First though, **I'd like you to set up the codebase for this from scratch yourself**, which might mean you need to research some things I've not taught you.
+Over the summer I'm going to be giving you problems to solve (about once a week) and I've provided the first one below.
+Before you complete the first one, **I'd like you to set up the codebase for this from scratch yourself**, which might mean you need to research some things I've not taught you.
 Now that you have a better understanding of how to basically program, I'm going to set some expectations regarding the work you do with me that will be a little stricter than I've been this week.

-## Task 1 - Setup
+## Setup

 1. Set up a new Github repository in your account
 2. In this repository, set up a new Java project using **any build tool or IDE of your choice** (Maven, Gradle, Intellij, Eclipse, Ant)